Published: May 2nd, 2013

 In case of this new treatment, a small number of patients (7 patients in this study) had the treatment, and we checked the effects and whether the side effect occurs.

 This image shows the first case of angiogram of a patient with the heel pain (plantar fasciitis).
-As you can see from the image, there are abnormal blood vessels in the heel.
+As you can see from the image, there are problem blood vessels in the heel.

 This patient had the treatment in 2012 and we still follow his progress.
 His pain area has been very improved and last time we met him in 2019, he told us that “still in good shape.
 I would ask the same doctor again if other part hurts.”